NC official logo NC

 Positioning

-NACCO Industries Inc., primarily through Hyster-Yale Group, is a well-established player in the global material handling market.
-Its competitive advantages include a strong brand reputation for durability and reliability, a broad product portfolio, and an extensive dealer and service network.
-The company's focus on innovation in electrification and automation is key to its future positioning.
+NACCO, through its Hyster-Yale Group, is a well-established player in the global material handling market.
+Its competitive advantages include strong brand recognition (Hyster and Yale), a broad product portfolio, an extensive dealer network, and a focus on providing integrated solutions including parts and services.
+The company's strategic divestitures have allowed it to concentrate on its core strengths.

 Total Addressable Market (TAM)